20 Red Flags in Commercial Leases

 Can I customize which red flags Lextract checks for?

-Upload your commercial lease PDF and Lextract will check all 20 red flags in minutes.
-Get instant visibility into your lease risk.
+Upload your commercial lease PDF.
+Lextract checks all 20 red flag rules in minutes.
 Just $15 per lease.

 Upload Your Lease